A Hundred Million Suns: Reception

-The track 'What if This Storm Ends?' was used as a single for the band's 2013 Greatest Hits album.
+The track, "What If This Storm Ends?" was used as a single for the band's second compilation album, Greatest Hits (2013).

 Taking Back the Cities Tour

 On 3 October 2008, Snow Patrol announced their "Taking Back the Cities Tour".
 The band played in four capital cities in a 48-hour period.
 The tour began on 26 October at Gate Theatre in Dublin and ended next day in Bloomsbury Theatre in London.
 The band also played a small acoustic set in their living room as a part of Jo Whiley's Live Lounge on tour on 23 September.
 The band appeared on Later... with Jools Holland, performing "Take Back the City", "If There's a Rocket Tie Me to It", and "What If This Storm Ends?".

 The band next headlined a major UK and Ireland tour in the early 2009.
 The tour kicked off in Bournemouth on 22 February and commenced in Belfast on 20 March.
 Numerous support acts hand-picked by the band became opening acts to these shows.
 In November, the band visited Australia to headline the V Festival.
 The band then visited South Africa to headline the Coca-Cola Zero Festival.
 The band is now in Europe to begin a European leg of the tour which will see the band visit countries like Sweden, Germany, Austria, Denmark, Switzerland and France.
 Snow Patrol also supported Coldplay on their Viva la Vida Tour in June and U2 on their U2 360° Tour in July.
 The band began a headlining tour in September 2009, which saw them visit North America.